WellthCare

 The Health Savings Account (HSA) Advantage

-An HDHP is the only plan type that allows an HSA-a triple-tax-advantaged account.
+An HDHP is the only plan type that allows an HSA—a triple-tax-advantaged account.
 Contributions are pre-tax, growth is tax-free, and withdrawals for qualified medical expenses are tax-free.
 For employees who can afford to max out their HSA, it becomes a powerful retirement savings vehicle that can be invested and carried over year after year.
-Many employers also contribute to employee HSAs, adding free money that can compound over time.
+Many employers also contribute to employee HSAs, adding free money that compounds over time.

 Lower Overall Claims for Employers